Car Insurance for Young Adults: How to Save on Coverage Ages 18-25

 Best Companies for Full Coverage

-State Farm ~$5,368 Steer Clear program adds savings for under-25 drivers
+State Farm Competitive Steer Clear program adds savings for under-25 drivers

 Note: USAA membership requires military affiliation (active, veteran, or family member) but provides exceptional value for those who qualify.
-Check out our analysis of the best auto insurance companies for 2026 for more detailed comparisons.
+See our analysis of the best car insurance companies of 2026 for more detailed comparisons.

 Pincher's Pro Tip